 In some cases, setup can be slightly more complex, such as installing VPNs on a router or manually configuring a VPN on your operating system (such as with Linux).

-Winner: Tie (both are easy to use)
+Ease of use winner: Tie (both are easy to use)

 7. Versatility: Tor vs VPN